None-later/GDPR.Application.Docs/Installation/InstallUtil.md

 ## Download the Install Utility

 Ask your partner or privacy platform representative for access to the platform download utility.
-For a list of ceritied partners, reference this [list](./Partners.md).
+For a list of certified partners, reference this [list](./Partners.md).

 ## Update the Configuration File